CocoCatWeb3-Official/Documents/CocoCat Privacy and Policy.md

 4. **User Consent**: By using this feature, you acknowledge and agree that we process your files in accordance with this privacy policy.

+### Privacy Policy - Image & Video Usage and Sharing

+Our app respects and protects the privacy of all users.
+When you use the chat feature of our app, we provide a function to send images & videos, allowing you to select and share images & videos from your phone with your friends.
+Here is our privacy policy regarding this feature:

+1. **Images & Videos Collection and Use**: When you choose to send a images & videos using the chat feature, we access your phone's storage to retrieve the Images & Videos.
+We only collect images & videos when you actively choose and confirm to send them.

+2. **Images & Videos Sharing**: The images & videos you send will be directly transmitted to the chosen recipient.
+We do not use your images & videos for any other purposes, nor do we share them with any third parties.

+3. **Data Security**: We employ stringent security measures to protect your images & videos from unauthorized access, disclosure, use, alteration, or destruction.

+4. **User Consent**: By using this feature, you acknowledge and agree that we process your images & videos in accordance with this privacy policy.